apache/pekko/docs/src/main/paradox/typed/cluster-sharding.md

 When @ref:[Distributed Data mode](#distributed-data-mode) is used the identifiers of the entities are stored in @ref:[Durable Storage](distributed-data.md#durable-storage) of Distributed Data.
-You may want to change the configuration of the `akka.cluster.sharding.distributed-data.durable.lmdb.dir`, since the default directory contains the remote port of the actor system.
+You may want to change the configuration of the `pekko.cluster.sharding.distributed-data.durable.lmdb.dir`, since the default directory contains the remote port of the actor system.
 If using a dynamically assigned port (0) it will be different each time and the previously stored data will not be loaded.